Extremality of Rational Tails Boundary Strata in $\overline{\mathcal{M}}_{g,n}$: Introduction

 There are two complementary types of results in studying extremality of cycles.
 The first is to show whether or not a given cone is rational polyhedral, or more specifically, whether there are infinitely-many extremal rays for the cone.
 In codimension one, this focus stems largely from interest in running the minimal model program.
 The second is to study a particular family of classes of more general interest that live in a family of cones and to establish which classes in the family are extremal in their respective cones.

-This paper is of the latter type: we extend the work of \cite{chencoskun2015} and show that all boundary strata of rational tails type span extremal rays of the cones of effective classes of $\Moduli_{g,n}$.
-In order to do so, we first review some (pseudo)effective techniques for determining when (pseudo)effective classes are extremal in a (pseudo)effective cone.
-The paper as a whole presents evidence for the following conjecture.
+This paper is of the latter type: we extend the work of \cite{chencoskun2015} and show that a large collection of boundary strata of rational tails type span extremal rays of the cones of effective classes of $\Moduli_{g,n}$.
+In order to do so, we first review some (pseudo)effective techniques for determining when (pseudo)effective classes are rigid and extremal in a (pseudo)effective cone.
+Our results present evidence for the following conjecture.

 \begin{conjecture} All boundary strata in $\Moduli_{g,n}$ are extremal. \end{conjecture}